By Michael Lanza

 The side trip to Sperry Glacier tips this trek over the edge from a hard but reasonable day for a fit person to a very hard one—but it’s worth the effort to see the glacier-scoured terrain with its pothole lakes, the expansive glacier and its amazing surroundings, and the very cool final steps to reach Comeau Pass (which I won’t spoil by divulging any details).

 By the Numbers 20 miles, with about 3,350 feet up and more than 5,400 feet of down.
-The out-and-back to Sperry Glacier adds five miles and about 1,600 feet of vertical gain and loss.
+The out-and-back to Sperry Glacier adds about 6.6 miles and over 1,700 feet of vertical gain and loss.

 Getting There The hike begins at Jackson Glacier Overlook/Gunsight Pass Trailhead, about five miles east of Logan Pass on the Going-to-the-Sun Road.
 It finishes at Lake McDonald Lodge, about nine miles east of Apgar on the Sun Road, where there is ample trailhead parking across the street from the trailhead.